MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 #### How to Clean

-You may clean the beacons by hand using disinfecting wipes.
+You may clean the beacons gently by hand using disinfecting wipes.
 DO NOT submerge the beacons in water.

 ## Phone App